Home sellers must be VERY careful dealing with iBuyers

 Given a solid contract, it’s possible to estimate the net from the sale reasonably accurately.
 This may be a case where a lawyer review of the contract is prudent.
 And the negotiations might take longer than the escrow.

-The “Net” should be the deciding factor to the seller, absent timing demands.
+The “Net” should be the deciding factor to the seller, at least if there is some flexibility regarding timing.

 And the estimated iBuyer net is likely to be considerably less than that from a “traditional” listing.
 If they have the time, most sellers will likely conclude the added net from a traditional listing is worth the stress and inconvenience.